Create AWS Direct Connect Connections

 • Service provider selection (providerName for hosted connections)

-• Resource tagging and organization
+• Connection tagging and metadata (tags)

-• Virtual interfaces and BGP configuration (separate resources)
+• Virtual interfaces and BGP configuration

-These omissions are intentional: the goal is to illustrate how each connection feature is wired, not provide drop-in hybrid networking modules.
+These omissions are intentional: the goal is to illustrate how each connection feature is wired, not provide drop-in networking modules.
 See the Direct Connect Connection resource reference for all available configuration options.

 Let's create AWS Direct Connect Connections